 The best beaches to check out when you Visit Cyprus

 Nissi Beach – At the south east of the island, Nissi is a superb choice for the partygoers.
-It’s 500 metres of white sand with lots of restaurants and pubs.
+It’s 500 meters of white sand with lots of restaurants and pubs.
 You can also walk to a small islet when the wave is reduced.
 Throughout the daytime, you’ll discover lots of tourists lounging on the beach.
 However it really come to life in the evenings when the nightclubs get busy.
 There are lots of water sport activities and beach parties.
 DJ events are usually held on the beach.

 Fig Tree Bay – Close to the Nissi, the Fig Tree Bay Is Quite famous in Cyprus.
 It’s in a quiet resort area of Protaras.
 The Fig Tree Bay is on a regular basis ranked among Europe’s best beaches.
 The beach gets its name from the fig tree on the shore which is over a hundred years.
 The water is shallow and incredibly clean.
 Even the children can swim here safely, making this a superb beach for families.
 Lifeguards always keep a close watch at the summertime.
 Many sunbeds on the soft white sand.
 Swim to reach the tiny nearby islet.
 That is a great spot for snorkeling.
 There are restaurants and lots of cafes along the promenade.